-UPenn NROTC History
+Penn NROTC History

-Anticipating a long war the Department of the Navy, on 1 July 1943 established a V-12 program at U Penn.
-The V-12 program’s intent was to create an influx of junior officers and consisted of V-12 medical and dental programs, V-7 academic refresher, and V-5 flight preparatory program.
-Candidates in these programs worked year-round and studied alongside ROTC midshipmen but were ranked as apprentice seamen or held their rank from the fleet.
+Anticipating a long world war II, The Department of the Navy established a V-12 program at UPenn on 1 July 1943.
+The V-12 program created an influx of junior officers by providing medical and dental courses, academic refreshers, and flight preparatory programs.
+Candidates in these programs worked year-round and studied alongside ROTC midshipmen, but were ranked as apprentice seamen or held their rank from the fleet.
 All unit students were housed in Houston hall and ate at the famed basketball complex, The Palestra.
 The first class enrolled in the V-12 program numbered 600 strong and grew to 900 before the program was halted at the end of the war.